AshkanArabim/news-briefer/README.md

 For more information on configuring each part of the system, refer to the `README.md` file under each component's directory.

+### Updating
+Simply run `git pull` in the project directory periodically, and restart the service.

 ### Hardware Requirements
 - Min 6GB RAM (~5.2GB from testing)
 - Min 6GB VRAM (~4.2GB from testing)